-Full text of accepted abstracts will be made available to registrants on the first day of the Congress at 8:00am BST.
+Full text of accepted abstracts will be made available to registrants on the first day of the Congress at 8:00am CEST.
 Researchers and presenters are free to discuss the content of their abstracts throughout this embargo period, but any abstract-related content may not be published until the abstracts are publicly released online.

 In exceedingly rare circumstances, ESGCT may grant an exception to the embargo policy in order to comply with regulations from the ESMA or international law.